 There’s also been a surge in “themed” sailings from wine-and-culinary to onboard art workshops to World War II history.
 And there’s the growing popularity of “family” sailings, in which children’s cabin fares are discounted and youth-focused activities abound.

 On a Luxury River Cruise: Bespoke Excursions and “Signature” Private Events

 Each river has its own personality; each destination its own character.
 And, each river-cruise company, its own profile.

 Bearing in mind that value and price are different descriptions, the higher the price, the greater the company’s efforts to tailor itineraries to its target market.
 Companies also want to customize passengers’ experiences both onboard and off.
 It’s that unique focus that draws me to river cruises.

 What I may want at a particular time, draws me to a specific ship, a specific waterway, a specific destination.
 In addition, each season brings enhanced itineraries and new themes and programs.
 Look to 2021 for lots of “newness” as river-cruise companies compete for your business.

 Most likely many will be offering unique “adventures”.
-I remember one such adventure not long ago in Paris while berthed on the Seine.
+I remember one such adventure not long ago in Paris, one of the best places to visit in France, while berthed on the Seine.
 I was aboard Uniworld’s SS Joie de Vivre and, for a small extra-charge, took a “Retro Sidecar Tour” through the city.
 Zipping-and-zagging through the streets of Paris with a professional driver (waving furiously to the tourists as we zipped by) was exhilarating and free-spirited and totally unique.

 In 2020/2021 every prominent river-cruise brand will be competing to offer you the most bespoke excursions and “signature” private events such as this.
 Helicopter over Austria’s Wachau Valley, anyone?